Pamplemousse/blog/_posts/2018-10-01-Scanning modern web applications with OWASP ZAP.md

 After these twelve weeks of internship, we ended up having an interesting proof-of-concept of our approach and tools for scanning modern web applications.

-Not only we implemented the basics FrontEndScanner add-on and the front-end-tracker it relies on, but we wrote the very first client-side passive script to detect when JWT tokens are written in an application.
+Not only we implemented the basics FrontEndScanner add-on and the front-end-tracker it relies on, but we wrote the very first client-side passive script to detect when JWT tokens are written in an application [^3].
-<sup id="a3">[3](#f3)</sup>

 Unfortunately, all the work presented here has not yet been released: indeed, the FrontEndScanner still lacks features and documentation to be made available on ZAP's marketplace: see <a href='https://github.com/zaproxy/zaproxy/issues/4939' target='_blank'>issue #4939</a> for more details.